frankcash/HackerQueue/README.md

 F.A.Q.
 ===

-Q. Why did create this?
+Q. Why did we create this?

 A. HackerQueue was created because it gets annoying to go to more than one site for news, especially when you like to read a lot.